Information on the many ways that students can get involved in health law activities, clinics, organizations, and other projects at Yale Law School.

 Each academic year, the Solomon Center selects a small number of student fellows, including both law and medical students.
 Solomon student fellows participate in Center projects, as well as conduct their own research, draft the Center's newsletter, and assist with organizing health law and policy events at the university.
 Past projects have included drafting Supreme Court amicus briefs, submitting comments on an HHS rule implementing the Affordable Care Act, and designing an empirical study of the Medical Legal Partnerships.

-If you are interested in learning more about the Solomon Center’s projects, future events, joining our alumni network, or connecting with us about our work, please feel free to email us at [email protected].
+To learn more about the Solomon Center’s projects, future events, joining our alumni network, or connecting with us about our work, email us at email@example.com.